-- You must move volumes to a new volume group or to an existing volume group that has the same type of volumes as you are moving. - All volumes in a robotic library must belong to a volume group.
-You cannot move volumes into a robotic library without specifying a group or having Media Manager generate a name. - More than one volume group can share the same location.
-For example, a robotic library can contain volumes from more than one volume group and you can have more than one standalone volume group. - All members of a group must be in the same robotic library or be standalone.
-That is, Media Manager will not let you add a group (or part of a group) to a robotic library, if it already exists in another robotic library.
+- ◆ You must move volumes to a new volume group or to an existing volume group that has the same type of volumes as you are moving. - All volumes in a robotic library must belong to a volume group.
+You cannot move volumes into a robotic library without specifying a group or having Media Manager generate a name. - ♦ More than one volume group can share the same location.
+For example, a robotic library can contain volumes from more than one volume group and you can have more than one standalone volume group. - ◆ All members of a group must be in the same robotic library or be standalone.